 Support as an incentive for reform

-In return for its financial assistance, the German Government expects the Afghan Government to keep to its reform pledges in the fields of governance, the fight against corruption, women’s rights and economic inclusion.
-In addition, the German Government expects the Afghan Government to cooperate in refugee and migration topics.
+In return for its financial assistance, the German Government expects the Afghan Government to keep to its reform pledges in the fields of governance, the fight against corruption, women’s rights, and economic inclusion as well as cooperation in refugee and migration topics.

 In future, the German Government intends to systematically expand cooperation with Afghan reform partners and increasingly set incentives for transparency, self-reliance and a focus on development.

 In this context, the continuation of support will depend on the Afghan Government’s implementation of the mutually agreed reforms.
-If sufficient reform progress is not evident, we will reduce or discontinue our support.
+If sufficient reform progress is not evident, we reduce or discontinue our support consistently.
 Germany and the international donor community closely align their respective support efforts with each other.

 German Cooperation with Afghanistan – Presence in a Fragile Environment

 The German Cooperation operates in many areas, including those marked by crisis and conflict.
 These areas are in particular need of the broad-based commitment offered by the German government.
 National institutions and civil society organisations require support in guaranteeing a life in peace, political security and stability as well as in developing economic prospects and enabling participation for the entire population.

 The German Cooperation focuses on close collaboration on equal terms with the Afghan population and national partners on the ground.
 After all, only these partners should and could be able to develop the necessary skills and unleash the essential momentum to plan and implement development programmes independently in the long term.
 For this reason, one of the German government’s top priorities is to work in close consultation with Afghan partners to tailor programmes to specific conditions in Afghanistan and adapt them to local needs in the best way possible.